 Between 2010 and 2018, both the PMA and MSA experienced decreases in population, while the nation experienced population growth over the same time period.
 Over the next five years, this trend is expected to continue.
 The current population of the PMA is 82,456 and is expected to be 80,866 in 2021.
-Renter households are concentrated in the lowest income cohorts, with 49.6 percent of renters in the PMA earning incomes between \$10,000 and \$39,999.
-The Subject will target households earning between \$15,874 and \$34,200; therefore, the Subject should be well-positioned to service this market.
+Renter households are concentrated in the lowest income cohorts, with 35.9 percent of renters in the PMA earning incomes between \$20,000 and \$49,999.
+The Subject will target households earning between \$23,794 and \$46,160; therefore, the Subject should be well-positioned to service this market.
 Overall, while population and households are projected to decrease slightly through market entry, there is still strong demand for the Subjects affordable units, as evidenced by the low capture rates demonstrated later in this report as well as the strong performance of LIHTC comparables in the area.

-According to RealtyTrac statistics, one in every 2,312 housing units nationwide was in some stage of foreclosure as of March 2019.
-The city of Albany is experiencing a foreclosure rate of one in every 1,395 homes, while Dougherty County is experiencing foreclosure rate of one in every 1,395 homes and Georgia experienced one foreclosure in every 2,091 housing units.
-Overall, Albany is experiencing a higher foreclosure rate to the nation, and similar to Dougherty County as a whole, indicating a healthy housing market.
+According to RealtyTrac statistics, one in every 2,411 housing units nationwide was in some stage of foreclosure as of May 2019.
+The city of Albany is experiencing a foreclosure rate of one in every 1,538 homes, while Dougherty County is also experiencing foreclosure rate of one in every 1,538 homes and Georgia experienced one foreclosure in every 2,442 housing units.
+Overall, Albany is experiencing a similar foreclosure rate to Dougherty County and a higher foreclosure rate than that of the nation and state of Georgia.
 The Subject's neighborhood does not have a significant amount of abandoned or vacant structures that would impact the marketability of the Subject.